elkrammer/irule-validator/README.md

   - Symbol table to prevent incompatible command combinations
 - Detailed error reporting with line numbers
 - Debug mode for detailed parsing information
-- Robust test suite to prevent regressions

 ## 🦄 Disclaimer

 Does it validate every possible command with perfect accuracy?
 Not quite.
-Full syntax validation is *hard*, and I've realized that F5 iRules are a bottomless pit of edge cases. 🕳️
+Full syntax validation is *hard*, and F5 iRules are a bottomless pit of edge cases. 🕳️

 Building a complete F5 iRule parser is like trying to solve a puzzle where the pieces keep changing shape.
 But hey, I already have a parser that